 1a 1b 1c

 1.5 In figure 1a an aircraft is in a banked turn to the right.
-The lift force is increased to ensure the vertical component Fv equals the weight for level flight.
+The lift force is increased by increasing the angle of attack to ensure the vertical component Fv equals the weight for level flight.
+This is the load-factor which is the reciprocal of the cosine of the angle of bank.
 The horizontal component of lift Fc is the centripetal force which makes the aircraft turn.

-1.7 The centripetal force Fc, produces two components.
+1.8 The centripetal force Fc, produces two components relative to the direction of the ground-velocity.
 Force component Ft is tangential to the ground-velocity and results in tangential acceleration of the ground-speed, in this case an increase of ground-speed.
-The third side of the triangle is a centripetal force Fgc which provides the curvature of the ground-track.
+The other component, the third side of the triangle, is a centripetal force Fgc which provides the curvature of the ground-track.

 2 The effect of wind-components

 2.1 On the face of it, the answer is that the centripetal force Fc is normal to the air-velocity and is therefore normal to the tangential acceleration of the air-velocity and therefore has no direct effect on the acceleration of airspeed.
 However, there is a tangential acceleration of ground-velocity and a component of that acceleration acts in the direction of the air-velocity, purely because of the angle of drift.
-Why does that not cause an acceleration of air-speed?
-Is there an effect which negates it?
-Yes, it is the rate of change of the headwind or tailwind component.
+Does that cause an acceleration of air-speed?
+Or is there an effect which negates it?
+Yes, opposite to that effect, it is the rate of change of the headwind or tailwind component.

 2a 2b 2c

 2.2 Figure 2 shows a plan view of the downwind turn.
 The airspeed Va can be represented by the sum of a ground-speed component K and a head/tailwind-speed component H. Airspeed is then the sum of K and H. By itself this is meaningless.
 However, during the turn, the headwind/tailwind components are varying due to the changing wind-angle y.
 Compare figures 2b and 2c; During the downwind turn the headwind component H is decreasing (or the tailwind component is increasing, which has the same effect) because the wind angle y is increasing.
-This makes the airspeed reduce.
-At the same time component K is increasing.
+So component H reduces while at the same time component K is increasing.
 Therefore, the acceleration of airspeed is the sum of the acceleration of component H and the acceleration of component K.

-2.3 Conversely, during the upwind turn, the headwind component H is increasing (or the tailwind component is decreasing) because wind-angle y is decreasing and this makes the airspeed increase.
-Ground speed Vg reduces due to the retarding action of force Ft and therefore component K reduces which makes the airspeed reduce.
-See figure 3.
+2.3 Conversely, during the upwind turn, (see figure 3) the headwind component H is increasing (or the tailwind component is decreasing) because wind-angle y is decreasing and this tends to make the airspeed increase.
+Ground speed Vg reduces due to the retarding action of force Ft and therefore component K reduces which makes the airspeed tend to reduce.

 3a 3b 3c